 Raspberry Pi Operating Systems

-Every OS has its pros and cons with some better being for desktop use whilst others being better for servers and other tasks that don’t require a desktop.
+Every OS has its pros and cons with some better being for desktop use while others being better for servers and other tasks that don’t require a desktop.
 Keep this in mind when deciding which one to install.

 Most of the projects on this website have been designed for use with Raspbian so you may find if you’re running a different operating system that the commands and packages will differ.
-Keep this in mind as it might make some simple projects a little more complex.
+Keep this in mind as it might make some simple projects a little more complicated.

 I hope that these Raspberry Pi operating systems tutorials help you with both choosing and installing one.
-Most of the installation processes are pretty simple so it’s great for anyone new to installing a Linux based OS.
+Most of the installation processes are pretty simple, so it’s great for anyone new to installing a Linux based OS.